ShakhSaidov/FullstackOpen2020/README.md

-# FullstackOpen2020 Course provided by University of Helsinki
+# University of Helsinki - FullstackOpen2020 Course
 Learned:
 - Working on the frontend with React using React Hooks
 - Working on the backend with Node & Express